shakna-israel/bastard/Specification.md

 # Specification

-Herein lies the specification for the language formally known as "Beautifully Absurd Syntax and ARgumentative Dialogue", herein referred to as "BASTARD".
+Herein lies the specification for the language formally known as "Beautifully Absurd SynTax and ARgumentative Dialogue", herein referred to as "BASTARD".

 ## Internals